michaelnisi/ola/README.md

-# Ola - check reachability of host
+# Ola

-The **Ola** [Swift](https://swift.org/) module lets you check network reachability of a named host.
-You can set a callback to run when the reachability of the host has changed. **Ola** is a simple Swift wrapper around some of Apple’s [System Configuration](https://developer.apple.com/reference/SystemConfiguration) APIs, making them easier to use.
+The Ola Swift package lets you check network reachability of a named host.
+You can set a callback to run when the reachability of the host has changed.
+Ola is a simple Swift wrapper around some of Apple’s [System Configuration](https://developer.apple.com/reference/SystemConfiguration) APIs, making them easier to use.

 ## Example